skwirowski/CodersCamp-Project-2-weather-app/ReadMe.md

 ## Application features:
 1. Get weather forecast by city name typed in input window.
 Polish city names has suggestions.
 2. Get weather forecast based on browsers  geolocation.
-3. Fill input with city name using browsers speach recognition
+3. Fill input with city name using browsers speach recognition.
+4. Save default city name to local store and use it by default on next application use.

 ## Application sections:
 1. Input location methods.
-2. Current weather and meteorological data
+2. Current weather and meteorological data.
-3. Weather forecast for current day
+3. Weather forecast for current day.
-4. Weather forecast for next days
+4. Weather forecast for next days.

 ## How to start using application:
 1. Clone/download repository to hard drive,